Michael-F-Bryan/rust-ffi-guide/src/callbacks/index.md

 The biggest thing to worry about is ensuring the Rust callback's signature is *exactly* the same as the one your C program is expecting.
-If it isn't, this is **undefined behaviour** (roughly point [768] of the C spec) and will probably result in you recieving garbage then segfaulting when the function returns.
+If it isn't, this is **undefined behaviour** (roughly point [768] of the C spec) and will probably result in you receiving garbage then segfaulting when the function returns.

 First, let's make a `typedef` for the callback function.